 </HTML>

-The format of the response is:
+The response format is:

 [BLANK LINE]